LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

    be used for matching - they behave similarly for the pattern string as the ``-offset`` and ``-length`` parameters do for the base string.

-.. method:: string->findLast(find::string, offset::integer= ?, -length::integer= ?, -patOffset::integer= ?, -patLength::integer= ?, -case::boolean= ?)
+.. member:: string->findLast(find::string, offset::integer= ?, -length::integer= ?, -patOffset::integer= ?, -patLength::integer= ?, -case::boolean= ?)

    This method is similar to ``string->find`` except that it returns the starting position of the last match found in the string object.

-.. method:: string->contains(find, -case::boolean= ?)
+.. member:: string->contains(find, -case::boolean= ?)
-.. method:: string->contains(find::regexp, -ignoreCase::boolean= ?)
+.. member:: string->contains(find::regexp, -ignoreCase::boolean= ?)

    This method takes a parameter that specifies a string or regulare expression to match as part of the string object.
 It returns "true" if it finds a match,